-Job agency response the property of the following the plant of the first polynoments and allowed them to gain a statement of Attainment from the nationally accredited Business Services Training Package".
+Job agency representation to the second seco

+and allowed them to "gain a Statement of Attainment from the nationally accredited Business Services Training Package".

 "All Catalyst course candidates are contacted prior to enrolment to ensure that they understand what the course entails and to check their suitability."